dasharn/Prophet/README.md

-# Stock Price Prediction App
+# Prophet - Stock Price Prediction App

 This project is a stock price prediction app developed using Python, Streamlit, and Yahoo Finance API.
 The app allows users to analyze historical stock data, generate forecasts, and visualize the predicted trends.